ahunter-pythian/jira-cmd/README.md

 There are currently five commands supported for Tehama:

-    ls [options]           List my open Tehama issues bugs [options]         List All Tehama Bugs, the default is all Bugs that are not ready to test testing                List All Tehama issues in READY TO TEST or TESTING COMPLETE in-development         List all my Tehama Jira issues with status IN DEVELOPMENT. show [options] <issue> Show info about a Tehama issue
+    ls [options]               List my open Tehama issues bugs [options]             List All Tehama Bugs, the default is all Bugs that are not ready to test testing                    List All Tehama issues in READY TO TEST or TESTING COMPLETE in-development             List all my Tehama Jira issues with status IN DEVELOPMENT. release <issue> <version>  Attach a Tehama <issue> to release <version>. show [options] <issue>     Show info about a Tehama <issue>

 [![NPM Version](https://badge.fury.io/js/jira-cmd.svg)](https://npmjs.org/package/jira-cmd)